First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: CONCLUSION

 {\bf Acknowledgements.}--- The author is grateful to Iason Baldes, Ryusuke Jinno, Marius Kongsore, Fabrizio Rompineve, Miguel Vanvlasselaer and Tomer Volansky for fruitful discussions and to the Azrieli Foundation for the award of an Azrieli Fellowship.
+This work was conducted using the high performance computing cluster resources of Tel Aviv University.

 \onecolumngrid

 \fontsize{11}{13}\selectfont

 \titleformat{\section} {\normalfont\fontsize{12}{14}\bfseries }{\thesection.}{1em}{} \titleformat{\subsection} {\normalfont\fontsize{12}{14}\bfseries }{\thesubsection.}{1em}{} \titleformat{\subsubsection} {\normalfont\fontsize{12}{14}\bfseries }{\thesubsubsection)}{1em}{}